The Gradle Artifactory Plugin supports all versions of Gradle and is available from the Gradle Plugins Gallery.

 You can also control the build name and number from within the Convention object DSL as shown at the end of the Convention DSL syntax above.

 Project examples which use the Gradle Artifactory Plugin are available here.

 Watch the Screencast

-To see the Gradle Artifactory Plugin in action please watch the following screencast:
+To see the Gradle Artifactory Plugin in action please watch this screencast.: